jgoalby/jgoalby.github.io/_articles/aitools.md

 Diagram Design experiments with AI-native tools for user interface and product design.
 I am interested in seeing whether it can speed up the process of turning rough ideas into useful visual designs.

+### omp

+omp https://omp.sh/ is an open-source terminal coding agent with built-in IDE features, browser control, debugging, and subagents.
+I want to see how its extensible, multi-model harness compares with Codex and OpenCode.

 ### GitNexus

 GitNexus from YC https://www.akonlabs.com reduces the number of tokens sent to models by creating a knowledge graph of the source code.
 Unfortunately I can see this becoming part of the agent harnesses as they look for ways to improve their tools.
 I expect one of the bigger players will buy the company and add it to their product.